mischegoss/sample-lp-webpack/02-Lesson-Plan/Sample-Lesson-Webpack.md

     import './box-four';
     ```

- * 🔑 The single `main.js` file will then be added -- by Webpack -- into the `dist` folder.
+ * 🔑 The single, bundled `main.js` file will then be added -- by Webpack -- into the `dist` folder.

 * Open `01-Ins_Webpack-Example/dist` in your IDE and explain the following:

   * 🔑 The `dist` directory contains all the files that Webpack outputs.
-For now, that is the just the `main.js` file.
+For now, that is just the `main.js` file.

-  * We also  put our `index.html` and `styles.css` file manually in this directory.
+  * We also put our `index.html` and `styles.css` files manually in this directory.
 Later, we will use Webpack to output these files as well.

 * Open `01-Ins_Webpack-Example/dist/index.html` in your IDE and explain the following: